-Whilst most injuries will be minor and part of the normal rough-and-tumble of play, this is not always the case and sometimes more serious injuries are incurred.
-If your child has been harmed due to someone else’s carelessness, error or negligence then you could be able to claim compensation on behalf of your child.
+Whilst most injuries will be minor and part of the normal rough-and-tumble of play, this is not always the case.
+Sometimes more serious injuries are sustained.
+And if your child has been harmed due to someone else’s carelessness, error or negligence, you could be able to claim compensation on behalf of your child.

 Select A Section

 - Eligibility For Child Personal Injury Claims

 - Do I Need Evidence To Claim For An Accident In A Playground?

 - What Can Compensation Payouts Include In A Playground Accident Claim?

 - How Much Compensation For An Accident At A Playground?

 - Can I Claim Under A No Win No Fee Agreement?

 - How Accident Claims UK Can Help You Make A Playground Accident Claim

 - Contact Our Team Today About Playground Accident Claims